-- Additional course requirements: students must enroll in Study Skills (T105); - Limited academic/course load: maximum enrollment at thirteen (13) semester hours during their second semester under probation; and - Participation in extracurricular activities: students must drop all extracurricular activities until his or her probationary status is removed.
+- Additional course requirements: students must enroll in Study Skills (T105); and - Participation in extracurricular activities: students must drop all extracurricular activities until his or her probationary status is removed.

 After two (2) semesters on probation, students are expected to meet good academic standing requirements.
 In such cases, the academic probationary status is removed.
 If a student does not meet good academic standing requirements for a second consecutive semester, he or she is dismissed.